The origins of our motto: Gnōthi Seauton – Nosce Te Ipsum – Know Thyself

 TAKE THE GREAT PERSONALITY TEST

-MINI SELF-ASSESSMENT TEST: DO YOU HAVE A PHILOSOPHICAL MIND?
+MINI SELF-ADMINISTERED TEST: DO YOU HAVE A PHILOSOPHICAL MIND?

 Read the sentences below and select the ones you agree with and that you think make the most sense.